juliangruber/browser-run/README.md

 Usage: browser-run [OPTIONS]

 Options:
   --browser, -b  Browser to use.
 Always available: electron.
 Available if installed: chrome, firefox, ie, phantom, safari  [default: "electron"]
   --port         Starts listening on that port and waits for you to open a browser
   --static       Serve static assets from this directory
   --mock         Path to code to handle requests for mocking a dynamic back-end
   --input        Input type.
 Defaults to 'javascript', can be set to 'html'.
-  --node-integration  Enable nodejs apis in electron
+  --node         Enable nodejs apis in electron
   --basedir      Set this if you need to require node modules in node mode
   --help         Print help
 ```

 ## Custom html file